stateless-solutions/stateless-sdk/readme.md

 entrypoints app list
 ```

-Retrieves and lists all entrypoints that are associated with a bucket.
-The output will display the Bucket ID and Service URL.
+Retrieves and lists all entrypoints associated with a specific offering.
+Users can view a table displaying each entrypoint's ID, URL, and associated region.

 ### Retrieve an entrypoint